Cat Grooming, is it really necessary?

 Includes: Two Baths, first one is a decrease, second bath is a shampoo and Conditioner, Ears cleaned, Nails trimmed, Anal Gland expression, sanitary T-Strip cleaned up, Brush/comb out, pads shaved, eyes cleaned and skin folds, face cleansing, cologne, bow & bandana.

-A Lion Cut includes a bath, conditioner, nails trimmed, anal glands expressed, ears cleaned, eyes cleaned, skin folds cleaned on face, brush/comb out, sanitary shave T-strip, pads shaved, cologne, bandana, bow.
+A Lion Cut includes a bath, conditioner, nails trimmed, anal glands expressed, ears cleaned, eyes cleaned, skin folds cleaned on face, brush/comb out, sanitary shave T-strip, pads shaved, cologne, bandanna, bow.

 Please call us to discuss your cats needs and to schedule an appointment.
-Same day Bath/Brush service for cats is usually available.
-We opened an ALL CAT Salon on June 1st 2015!
 The cats are kept separate and away from the dogs for their comfort.